MKEcoin/mkecoin-master/ANONYMITY_NETWORKS.md

 ### Intermittent MKEcoin Syncing

-If a user only runs `monerod` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.
+If a user only runs `MKEcoind` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.

 #### Mitigation

-Run `monerod` as often as possible to conceal when transactions are being sent.
+Run `MKEcoind` as often as possible to conceal when transactions are being sent.
 Future versions will also have peers that first receive a transaction over an anonymity network delay the broadcast to public peers by a randomized amount.
 This will not completetely mitigate a user who syncs up sends then quits, in